federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 ## Screenshots

-### Screenshots for the latest version 5.9.6.0 on Windows 11
+### Screenshots for the version 5.9.6.0 on Windows 11

 * AutoClicker2 Record Play The Lists Of Mouse Clicks version 5.9.6.0 on Windows 11 (standard app).